-- VET National Code: ICT50220

-- CRICOS COURSE CODE: 107438C
+VET National Code: ICT50220CRICOS COURSE CODE: 107438C

-- Duration: 52 Weeks (including holidays and breaks)
+Tuiting Fa

-- Tuition Fees: \$ 15,500

-- Material Fee: \$ 600
+Tuition Fees: \$ 15,500Material Fee: \$ 600

-- Enrolment Fee: \$ 300 (Non-refundable)
+Enrolment Fee: \$ 300 (Non-refundable)

-- Location: Level 2, 540 Elizabeth Street, Melbourne 3000/ Level 2, 158 Swanston Street, VIC 3000
+Location: Level 2, 540 Elizabeth Street, Melbourne 3000, VIC/ Level 2, 158 SwanstonStreet,

-- Delivery Mode: Face to Face
+Melbourne 3000, VIC

-This qualification reflects the role of individuals in a variety of information and communications technology (ICT) roles who have established specialised skills in a technical ICT function.
-Individuals in these roles carry out moderately complex tasks in a specialist field working independently as part of a team or leading a deliverable with others.
-They may apply their skills across a wide range of industries, business functions, and departments, or as a business owner (sole trader/contractor).
+This qualification reflects the role of individuals ina variety of information and communications technology (ICT) roles who have established specialised skills in a technical ICT function.

+Individuals in these roles carry out moderatelycomplex tasks in a specialist field working independently as part of a team or leading a deliverable with others.
+They may apply their skillsacross a wide range of industries, business functions, and departments, or as a businessowner (sole trader/contractor).